RealtyShares – What I Learned From Losing $50,000

 And most people certainly don’t like putting their failures online for the entire world to see but I’ve made it a point to be open and honest on this blog so here goes nothing…

-Now that I’ve been passively investing in real estate for three years, I can now reflect back at the many things I did wrong with investing, especially with RealtyShares, and losing $50,000 (more on that shortly).
+Now that I’ve been passively investing in real estate for several years, I can now reflect back at the many things I did wrong with investing, especially with RealtyShares, and losing $50,000 (more on that shortly).

 During the process, I realized I broke one of my main investing rules:

 “NEVER invest money in something you don’t understand.”